 In its meeting in December 2013, the GDCh board decided on the position paper ?On the future of scientific publishing?.
 The paper was drawn up by a 13-person commission chaired by the GDCh President, Professor Barbara Albert, on the basis of a GDCh discussion paper ?On open access to scientific knowledge? drawn up in 2004.
 Download the position paper ( PDF )

 NFDI4Chem is the specialist chemistry consortium, NFDI4Cat is the specialist catalysis consortium in the National Research Data Infrastructure (NFDI) initiative.
 The goals of NFDI4Chem and NFDI4Cat are to digitize all important steps in chemical research in order to support scientists in the collection, storage, processing, analysis, publication and reuse of research data.
 The GDCh is involved in both consortia.
 More information on NFDI4Chem and NFDI4Cat

 You can find more articles on the topic of Open Access in the Nachrichten aus der Chemie

-In a current statement, the joint Fine Dust Working Committee (AAF) of DECHEMA / ProcessNet, GDCh and KRdL analyzes the aerosol transmission path of the corona viruses in more detail.
+In a current statement, the joint Fine Dust Working Committee (AAF) from DECHEMA / ProcessNet, GDCh and KRdL analyzes the aerosol transmission path of the corona viruses in more detail.
 The experts go into countermeasures and explain how masks, proper ventilation, suitable air purification and overhead suction can reduce the aerosol load and thus the transmission.
 To comment

 At www.gdch.de/factsheet, the German Chemical Society has been publishing factsheets with generally understandable information on relevant topics since April 2020.
-The first two factsheets deal with combating viruses with antiviral agents or soap and disinfectants.
+The first two factsheets deal with fighting viruses with antiviral agents or soap and disinfectants.

 Chemical-related information on the pandemic is continuously linked on these pages ( to the website )